isl-org/Open3D/docs/contribute.rst

 * Know basic development rules such as coding style, issues, and pull requests;
 * Be willing to follow the guidelines in this page.

-..
-Tip:: Check ``./util/scripts`` for scripts to install dependencies, generate the code, build documentation or install open3d from source.

 Issues and pull requests
 ===========================